jessepav/lacygoill-wiki-backup/bug/vim.md

 Using an empty value  is especially convenient because it lets  you use the null coalescing operator `??`.

-## ?

-Source this:

-    vim9script
-    def g:A()
-    enddef
-    A()

-It works.
-Now, remove `g:` in front of `A()`:

-    def g:A()
-    →
-    def A()

-And source the script a second time.
-It still works.
-Now, add `g:` back (undo), and source again:

-    E117: Unknown function: A

-Why?

-It seems the  last time we sourced  the script, the script-local  `A()` has been removed.
-I  guess that  right before  sourcing a script,  Vim first  clears the script-local namespace.
-But what is weird is that Vim does not look in the global namespace anymore.
-Why?

 ## Vim9: cannot use the s: namespace in a :def function